 Sign-On to the National Effort to Enact a Federal Price on Carbon as a Core Solution to Climate Change

 Most policy experts agree: the cheapest and most effective way to reduce carbon emissions is to price them — that is, make emitters cover the costs that their emissions impose on society.
-It’s not just a theory—40 countries and over 20 subnational jurisdictions — representing almost twenty-five percent of global greenhouse gas emissions — have a carbon price in place.
-Twelve percent of global emissions are covered by a price on carbon, and that number will grow significantly when China’s carbon market comes online in 2017.
+It’s not just a theory: 20 countries have a carbon price in place, representing 4.4% of global greenhouse gas emissions.
+Almost fifteen percent of global emissions are covered by a price on carbon, including a carbon tax or ETS, as of December 2017.
 And many businesses with global footprints already operate in places where a carbon is a reality.

 It’s time for the U.S. to adopt an economy-wide market based solution by putting a price on carbon.